dojo/framework/docs/en/styling-and-theming/supplemental.md

 ## Making themeable applications

 In order to specify a theme for all themeable widgets in an application, the `theme.set` API from the `theme` middleware can be used in the applications top level widget.
-Setting a default or initial theme, can be done by checking `theme.get` before calling `theme.set`.
+Setting a default or initial theme can be done by checking `theme.get` before calling `theme.set`.

 For example, specifying a primary application theme: